How to Update Regional Settings for Windows 11

 You update your Windows 11 regional settings to ensure correct date, time, and currency formats are displayed on your PC.

-By following simple steps, you can easily change your location setting in Windows 11 to match your current country or a new one, ensuring all your PC’s displays are accurate and familiar.
+You can easily change your Windows 11 location setting to match your current or a new country, making all your PC’s displays accurate and familiar.

 Prerequisites

-Before you begin, ensure you are logged in with an account that has administrative rights.
+Before you begin, ensure you are logged in with an account that has administrative privileges (permission from an administrator).
 Some changes to system locale settings require elevated permissions.
 Ensure your system is fully updated to avoid errors during language pack installation.

 How to update your Region in 🪟 Windows 11